RadoslavTsvetanov/Motions/README.md

 }

 ```
-and it will execute the motion will the the name [ all motions could be inside a dict in whioch the name is the key and the function to execute is the value`]
+and it will execute the motion associated with the name [ all motions could be inside a dict in whioch the name is the key and the function to execute is the value`]

 )